leon-wbr/jekyll-filter.js/readme.md

 ## How to use

-* Add Liquid.js and jekyll-filter.js to your page's JS files.
+* Add Liquid.js, jQuery and jekyll-filter.js to your page's JS files.
 * Generate the JSON file, this is done by creating a file like this:

 ```json